Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

     * `Verify` links to the verification site where the user can upload and verify the issued `wrappedDocument`.

-    * `Create Another` restarts the issuing process, so that the user can create and issue another `wrappedDocument`.
+    * `Create Another` restarts the issuing process to create and issue another `wrappedDocument`.

 You have created your own verifiable document issuer successfully.